Seliaste/mindsolver/README.md

 You first need the rust toolchain.
 This project has been tested for the 1.78.0 stable toolkit

-To build mindsolver for the ev3dev robot, simply run:
+To build mindsolver for a device running ev3dev, simply run:
 ```shell
 cargo build --release
 ```